Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 \subsection{Independent quantities and dependencies}

-While in general the curvature on a Riemannian manifold does not determine the metric, for a manifold with connection that is compact, simply connected, and has no regions of constant curvature (i.e. there is no way to ``stretch'' the manifold without affecting the curvature), knowledge of the curvature at all points determines the connection (up to changes in frame), and therefore the metric that makes this connection Levi-Civita (up to a constant scaling factor).
+From their definitions, the parallel transport and connection in general determine each other.
+It can be shown that every manifold admits a connection, and every other connection can be obtained by adding a frame-independent $gl\left(\mathbb{R}^{n}\right)$-valued 1-form (tensor field of type $(1,2)$) to it.
+If the curvature is given over $M$, there is at most one metric (apart from special cases, up to a scaling factor, and for $n>2$) whose Levi-Civita connection yields this curvature.

-If we choose coordinates and use a coordinate frame on $M^{n}$, we can calculate the number of independent functions and equations associated with the various quantities and relations we have covered, and use them to verify the associated dependencies.
+If we choose coordinate charts and use coordinate frames on $M^{n}$, we can calculate the number of independent functions and equations associated with the various quantities and relations we have covered, and use them to verify the associated dependencies.

 The choice of coordinates determines the frame, leaving the geometry of the Riemannian manifold defined by the $n(n+1)/2$ functions of the metric.
 A torsion-free connection consists of $n^{3}-n^{2}(n-1)/2=n^{2}(n+1)/2$ functions.
 The metric condition is exactly this number of equations, allowing us in general to solve for the connection if the metric is known, or vice-versa (up to a constant scaling factor).